 As previously stated, brain trauma can lead to dementia, thus avoiding activities that can result in repeated head injury (boxing) would reduce your chances.

 Studies have also shown that pollution is a possible cause of developing the disorder.
 Thus, the more urban an area you live in, the more at risk you are of developing dementia.
 It also means that plans to switch to green energy and electric cars would benefit not only our environment but also our health, especially with reducing the risks of developing this disorder.

-If you think any of this rings true with you, then please consult a doctor.
+If you think any of this rings true for you, then please consult a doctor.
 Should you or a loved one have dementia, the sooner you seek help, the better the chances you have of slowing its progress.

 As always, leave your feedback in the comments section below.
 Also, feel free to talk about your relationships with your dad(s) and dementia experiences in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.